 Wantage is incredibly inspired by bands who handle most every

 aspect of their business themselves.
-Fugazi is the archetypal example, and a great one.
+The Minutemen, Crass, The Ex, Minor Threat, Fugazi are some archetypal examples, and a great one.

 Japanther go for it on their own terms.
 Federation X do too.
 So do the

 Narrows and Ass-End Offend and Big Business.
 All of my favorite bands